cmu-phil/tetrad-fx/README.md

 multinomial) of data for given DAG models.
 All of this is functionality that is currently in the Tetrad library; we just have to build UIs for it.

+1. Tetrad has a bootstrapping API; we plan to include this as well.

 1. We plan to turn these and other comments into a ReadTheDocs.

 More plans are given at the above link.